katiehuangx/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ## Solution

-_Take note that I'm using PostgreSQL to execute the queries._

-You can join along and do the questions with me on [DB Fiddle](https://www.db-fiddle.com/f/2rM8RAnq7h5LLDTzZiRWcd/138).
+Please join me in executing the queries using PostgreSQL on [DB Fiddle](https://www.db-fiddle.com/f/2rM8RAnq7h5LLDTzZiRWcd/138).
+It would be great to work together on the questions!

+Additionally, I have also published this case study on [Medium](https://katiehuangx.medium.com/8-week-sql-challenge-case-study-week-1-dannys-diner-2ba026c897ab?source=friends_link&sk=ed355696f5a70ff8b3d5a1b905e5dabe).

+If you have any questions, reach out to me on [LinkedIn](https://www.linkedin.com/in/katiehuangx/).

 ### 1. What is the total amount each customer spent at the restaurant?